yasithS/contactbook/README.md

 	•	CRUD Operations: Easily add, update, delete, and search for contacts.
 	•	User-Friendly Interface: Simplified design for quick navigation and accessibility.
-	•	Data Persistence: Uses a database (or file storage) to retain contact information even after the application is closed.

 # Technologies Used:

 	•	Frontend: html, css, javascript